2 - Calle de la Muneghe

 Calle de la Muneghe 2993 - Casanova's Birthplace & Grandmother's House

-The address, Calle de le Muneghe 2993, is where - again academics have recently corrected - that his grandmother, Marzia Farussi, lived following the death of her husband in the same premises, who Casanova writes "died of a broken heart" when his daughter, Zanetta, Casanova's mother, became an actress.
+The address, Calle de le Muneghe 2993, is where academics believe - with some certainty, following a 1999 study of the 1740 cadastrals by leading Swiss “Casanovist” Helmut Watzlawick - that Casanova’s grandmother, Marzia Farussi, lived following the death of her husband in the same premises, from “a broken heart" after his daughter became an actress.

 When his parents returned to Venice in 1728, the three year old Casanova was reunited with them at the new family house around the corner on Calle de la Comedia, where he was brought up until his father's premature death in 1733, when he was just eight years of age.